How to maintain ductwork

 Inspect Ductwork

-Visually examine your home's ductwork for any signs of damage, leaks, or debris buildup.
+Visually inspect all accessible ductwork for signs of damage, leaks, or debris buildup.
+Look for cracks, holes, or disconnected joints.

 2. 2